What Is Marketing?

 Effective marketing doesn’t stop there.
 It also needs to retain customers by creating new opportunities to win customer loyalty and business.

-As you will learn in this chapter, marketing encompasses a variety of activities focused on accomplishing these objectives.
+As you will learn in this module, marketing encompasses a variety of activities focused on accomplishing these objectives.
 How companies approach and conduct day-to-day marketing activities varies widely.
 For many large, highly visible companies, such as Disney-ABC, Proctor & Gamble, Sony, and Toyota, marketing represents a major expenditure.
 Such companies rely on effective marketing for business success, and this dependence is reflected in their organizational strategies, budget, and operations.
 Conversely, for other organizations, particularly those in highly regulated or less competitive industries such as utilities, social services, medical care, or businesses providing one-of-a-kind products, marketing may be much less visible.
 It could even be as simple as a Web site or an informational brochure.

 There is no one model that guarantees marketing success.
 Effective marketing may be very expensive, or it may cost next to nothing.
 What marketing must do in all cases is to help the organization identify, satisfy, and retain customers.
 Regardless of size or complexity, a marketing program is worth the costs only if it facilitates the organization’s ability to reach its goals.

 When companies develop a marketing strategy, they make decisions about the direction that the company and their marketing efforts will take.
 Companies can focus on the customer, product, sales, or production.
 As the business environment has changed over time, so has the way that companies focus their marketing efforts.